STEVE-916-create/SIEVEsLuaStuff/README.md

 ### how

-is it converter? yes, but i made it myself
+is it converter? yes, but i made it myself, but the animations are not mine, they are from FREE MODELS111!11111111

 im also not uploading it